JFB: Jacobian-Free Backpropagation for Implicit Networks: Backpropagation

-The backpropagation of our scheme is very similar to that of a standard backpropagation.
+\paragraph{Coding Backpropagation} A key feature of JFB is its simplicity of implementation.
+In particular, the backpropagation of our scheme is similar to that of a standard backpropagation.
 We illustrate this in the sample of PyTorch~\cite{paszke2017automatic} code in Figure \ref{fig: pytorch-sample-code}.
 Here { \verb|explicit_model|} represents $S_\Theta(T_\Theta(u;d))$.
-The fixed point { \verb|u_fxd_pt|} is computed by successively applying $T_\Theta$ (see Algorithm \ref{alg: FPN_Abstract}) in { \verb|eval|} mode.
+The fixed point { $u_d^\star=$ \verb|u_fxd_pt|} is computed by successively applying $T_\Theta$ (see Algorithm \ref{alg: FPN_Abstract}) within a { \verb|torch.no_grad()|} block.
 With this fixed point, { \verb|explicit_model|} evaluates and returns $S_\Theta ( T_\Theta(u_d^\star, d))$ to { \verb|y|} in { \verb|train|} mode (to create the computational graph).
-Thus, our scheme coincides with standard backpropagation through an explicit network with \emph{one} latent space layer.
+Thus, our scheme coincides with standard backpropagation through an explicit model with \emph{one} latent space layer.
 On the other hand, standard implicit models backpropagate by solving a linear system to apply $\sJ_\Theta^{-1}$ as in (\ref{eq: standard-implicit-gradient}).
-That approach also requires users to manually update the parameters, use more computational resources, and make considerations (\eg conditioning of $\sJ_\Theta^{-1}$) for the particular network architecture used.
+That approach requires users to manually update the parameters, use more computational resources, and make considerations (\eg conditioning of $\sJ_\Theta^{-1}$) for each architecture used.